benahm/ApexDataFramework/docs/advanced/QB/SELECT.md

 ### 3. Select the Id field

-Without any param to the select_x the Id will be selected
+If no param is provided to the select_x method the Id will be selected

   ```apex
   QB.select_x()